haqq-network/haqq-wallet/docs/inpage-bridge-web3.md

 window.ethereum.isHaqqWallet: boolean;
 ```

-This property is `true` if the user has MetaMask installed.
+This property is `true` if the user use Haqq Wallet.

 ```ts
 window.platformOS: 'ios' | 'android';